KrakenAU/KrakenScript/README.md

 - Offer a treasure map (documentation improvements) to help others navigate these waters.
 - Share tales of your KrakenScript adventures (examples and use cases) to inspire fellow coders.

-Before diving in, consult our [Seafarer's Guide](CONTRIBUTING.md) to understand how you can safely approach the Kraken and contribute to its journey.
+Before diving in, consult our [Contributing Guide](CONTRIBUTING.md) to understand how you can safely approach the Kraken and contribute to its journey.

 Remember, while the Kraken appreciates the company, it swims alone in the vast ocean of code development.

 ## 📜 License

 KrakenScript is released under the MIT License.
-Consult the LICENSE file for the full legal text.
+Consult the [LICENSE](LICENSE) file for the full legal text.

 ---